Case study · Aerospace & manufacturing

 I’m a 10-person business.
 How is this relevant to me?

 It’s relevant because the method is identical: map what you have, find what’s overlapping or overpriced, build the exit plan, execute it.
 At 10 people the numbers are smaller and the timescale is weeks, not years.
 But the diagnostic discipline is the same.
-This case is in the file as authority proof: it shows the methodology works under real enterprise pressure, not just in spreadsheet theory.
+This case is published as authority proof: it shows the methodology works under real enterprise pressure, not just in spreadsheet theory.

 No. The aerospace engagement is the largest in the track record and deliberately unusual.
-Most Orchestrix work is sized for small UK businesses: operational audits, automation builds, HRIS consolidations, managed hosting migrations.
+Most Orchestrix work is sized for small UK businesses: automation builds, custom software, websites, and operational audits.
 The aerospace case is published because the outcome is extraordinary, not because it’s the typical engagement.

 How long did this take?